Nick Gregory

-Nick Gregory (born April 24, 1960) is an American chief meteorologist.
-He is the chief meteorologist for Fox 5 NY WNYW for the news at 5, 6 and 10 p.m. in New York City.
-Nick, has been working for Fox 5 news WNYW for three decades.
-His first weather forecast for Fox 5 WNYW aired on December 26, 1986.
+Nick Gregory (born April 24, 1960) is an American meteorologist and pilot.
+He is the chief meteorologist for WNYW in New York City.
+His first weather forecast for WNYW aired on December 26, 1986.

-Career
+Early life

 A native of New Rochelle, New York, Gregory is a 1978 graduate of Iona Preparatory School in New Rochelle, and a 1982 graduate of Lyndon State College in Lyndonville, Vermont.
 Gregory holds a bachelor's degree in meteorology.

+Career

-He has been a licensed pilot for 39 years and has been a flight instructor for over 27 years.
-His extensive knowledge makes him the FOX 5 News aviation expert on aviation stories.
+Gregory has been a licensed pilot for 42 years and a flight instructor for over 30 years.His extensive knowledge makes him the FOX 5 News aviation expert on aviation stories.
 He also flies missions for Angel Flight, a non-profit organization that provides free transportation for financially needy patients and families to and from their medical treatments.
 Before joining FOX 5 News, Gregory served as the morning meteorologist for CNN in Atlanta, Georgia.
-Prior to CNN, he served as meteorologist for WTLV 12 (ABC) in Jacksonville, Florida.
+Prior to CNN, he worked as meteorologist for WTLV 12 (ABC) in Jacksonville, Florida.
 On December 26, 2016, Nick Gregory celebrated his 30th anniversary on Fox 5 News.

 Gregory has also been heard on several radio stations.
 He was the meteorologist for WCNN Newsradio in Atlanta from 1984 to 1986.
 In New York he was a part of the morning show on WQHT Hot 97 from 1988 through 1993 then joined the morning show on WLTW 106.7 Lite FM from September 1995 through December 2008.

 As a flight instructor, he is the chief pilot for Performance Flight, which utilizes the Cirrus SR20 and SR22 aircraft for its fleet.
 The flight school is located at Westchester County Airport in White Plains, New York.
 Gregory is also an FAA Designated Pilot Examiner which authorizes him to give the practical test on behalf of the FAA for those looking to earn their Private Pilot or Commercial Certificate as well as attain an Instrument Rating.
 Most recently he has been hired as a pilot by Hopscotch Air, which provides air taxi services throughout the northeast.